getsentry/sentry-docs/src/collections/_documentation/performance-monitoring/performance/event-detail.md

     level="info"
 %}

-**Traversing Transactions**
+_Traversing Transactions_

 Some spans within a transaction may be the parent of another transaction.
-Under these circumstances, expanding the span details may reveal a
-"View Child" or "View Children" button with the Span ID.
+Under these circumstances, some Span IDs will have a "View Child" or "View Children" button.
 These will potentially lead to another transaction or a list of transactions.

 {% capture __alert_content -%}

-Traversing between transactions in this way is only available on the [Business plan](https://sentry.io/pricing/).
-Further, each transaction belongs to a specific project, and you will only be able to see the "View Child" or "View Children" button if the child transaction belongs to a project you have permission to view.
+Traversing between parent and child transactions is only available on the [Business plan](https://sentry.io/pricing/).
+Further, project permissions may affect access to some of these transactions.

 {%- endcapture -%}
 {%- include components/alert.html
     title="Note"